Friday, 11 July 2014

 As we reached the village near the bridge, we were gratified to see a bar ahead, and soon we were installed on its terrace under a curtained canopy, with a round of coffee which was pleasant but not as direly needed as usual, because of our hotel breakfast.

-St-Martin-la-Rivière was a miniscule village but amazingly it had a traffic light, because the main road cut through it.
+St-Martin-la-Rivière was a tiny village, but amazingly it had a traffic light, because the main road cut through it.
 We crossed over and continued up the slope to the graveyard, where there was a lane going parallel to the highway across the fields.
 After a while we turned up to another hamlet, and beyond the last house the road began to peter out.

 As we entered a forest it degenerated into a track, but we swung along without trouble until it was suddenly blocked by a mass of regrowth.